 There are 2 official supported query interfaces: `HTTP/REST` API and `Telnet` style command line API.
 Additionally, there are various open-source front-end clients that encapsulate the official APIs, including a Browser interface and Erlang/Java/Go/Python/R/Ruby clients.

 The back-end storage system is `HBase`, an open-source non-relational disk-oriented distributed database.
+It also supports Google Bigtable as its backend.

 OpenTSDB has a N-ary storage model, each row is of the format `Metrics, Tags, Timestamp: data1 : data2: ...`.

 OpenTSDB consists of three components: `tCollector`, `Time Series Daemon (TSD)`, and `HBase`.
 One instance of `tCollector` is deployed on each server.
-It is responsible to periodically pull metrics data from processes running on the server and its operating system. `TSD`s receive data from the `tCollectors` and push data to the `HBase` backend storage system.
+It is responsible to periodically pull metrics data from processes running on the server and the operating system. `TSD`s receive data from the `tCollectors` and push data to the `HBase` backend storage system.
 Upon receiving queries, `TSD` scans `HBase` and retrieves relevant data.
 All communications are done via `TSD RPC` and `Hadoop RPC`, therefore all components are stateless.
-There can be as many TSDs to handle the workload as the system scales.
+There can be as many TSDs as needed to handle the workload as the system scales.